Purchases made through links may earn us a small commission, at no extra cost to you.

 To ensure an enjoyable vacation, there are some things you should be aware of before you embark on your first trip to Cuba.

-We put together this first time visitor’s guide to help ease the minds of travellers planning their first trip to Cuba.
-Some of the points are small, specific things you may be wondering about, others are more general, helpful tips.
+We put together this Cuba travel guide to help ease the minds of travellers planning their first trip to Cuba.
+Some of the points are small, specific things you may be wondering about, others are more general, helpful cuba travel tips.
 (This is based on our personal experiences, so keep in mind that things may vary between regions in Cuba).

 Visas and Passports